Translate

 10/29/2024

 Let developed flow remain guided and silent.
 Here nine home registers are geographically collected to four equal outlet paths.
 Nothing in ACCA Manual D recommends this.
 This 21" square 12" tall and with 9" outlets might become a common standard supply box.
 Flow progresses through sequences of wyes, always maximizing pipe size such that the discharge register is the main flow resistance.
-Want the total loss coefficient in each path at final duct velocity, to be little more than 2.
+Want the total loss coefficient, K in each path adjusted to final duct velocity, to be little more than 2.
 It is easy to do.
+From my cited hydraulic analysis examples, see that path K with careless design is commonly more than double this.
+Undersized portions of any flow path add to troubles.

 Saturday, November 4, 2023